-I have put together this complete guide of Ardent Hot Springs including how to get there, how much it costs and what to expect!
+I have put together this complete guide to visiting Ardent Hot Springs including how to get there, how much it costs and what to expect when you arrive.

-From the main tourist area of Mambajao, it’s approximately a 10-minute drive to reach Ardent Hot Springs.
+From the main tourist area of Mambajao, it’s approximately a 10-minute drive to reach the hot springs.

 HOW TO GET TO ARDENT HOT SPRING MAMBAJAO

-The best way to get to Ardent Hot Springs is to rent a scooter in Mambajao and make your own way out to this awesome Camiguin hot spring.
+The best way to get here is to rent a scooter in Mambajao and make your own way over to these awesome hot springs in Camiguin.

 I rented my scooter from Camiguin All In One for 350 pesos per day.
-They have many scooters to choose from and they can also help you to organise tours in Camiguin.
+They have many scooters to choose from and they come with a full tank of gas.

 ARDENT HOT SPRING ENTRANCE FEE

-The Ardent Hot Spring entrance fee is 30 pesos.
+The Ardent Hot Springs entrance fee is 30 pesos.

-There are also sheltered tables and chairs around the outside edges of Ardent Hot Springs Camiguin which are available for rent for 150 pesos.
+There are also sheltered tables and chairs around the outside edges of the spring which are available for rent for an additional 150 pesos.

-As I mentioned earlier, Ardent Hot Springs sits at the foot of Mt.
+As I mentioned earlier, these hot springs sit at the foot of Mt.
 Hibok Hibok volcano which is where the thermal water is derived from.
-The water temperature is around 40°C that is slightly cooled on the way down to the lower pools.
+The water temperature is around 40°C which is slightly cooled on the way down to the lower pools.

-A dip in the Ardent Hot Spring Mambajao is the best remedy for muscle pains after a long day exploring around Camiguin Island.
+A dip in the hot springs is the best remedy for muscle pains after a long day exploring Camiguin Island.

-If you’re hungry, there is a small cafe that resides at Ardent Hot Spring selling local cuisine dishes and a variety of drinks and snacks.
+If you’re hungry, there is a small cafe that resides at Ardent Hot Springs Resort selling local cuisine dishes and a variety of drinks and snacks.

-The best time to visit Ardent Hot Springs is on a weekday when it is less busy as the weekends draw many local families and it can get very crowded at these thermal pools.
+The best time to visit is on a weekday when it is less busy as the weekends draw many local families and it can get very crowded at these thermal pools.